executors/executors/design.md

 We envision a future when C++ programmers can express asynchronous, parallel execution of work on diverse hardware resources through elegant standard interfaces.
-This proposal provides a foundation for flexible exeuction and is our initial step towards that goal. **Executors** represent hardware resources that execute work. **Senders and receivers** represent lazily-constructed asynchronous DAGs of work.
+This proposal provides a foundation for flexible execution and is our initial step towards that goal. **Executors** represent hardware resources that execute work. **Senders and receivers** represent lazily-constructed asynchronous DAGs of work.
 These primitives empower programmers to control where and